Michelle lives on a 39-acre farm with horses, donkeys, peacocks, chickens, German Shepherds, barn cats, two children, and one lucky husband.

 - Improving cognitive function in older dogs.

-- Provides support for dogs with kidney disease.
+- Providing support for dogs with kidney disease.

-- Helps promote weight loss in overweight dogs.
+- Helping promote weight loss in overweight dogs.

 Why Are Essential Fatty Acids Important?

-Essential Fatty Acids are necessary for normal growth and functioning of cells, nerves, organs and muscles.
+Essential fatty acids (EFA) are necessary for normal growth and functioning of cells, nerves, organs, and muscles.
 They are required for the production of prostaglandins, which are hormone-like substances that are key to many important processes.

 Deficiencies in EFAs can cause health problems such as: